Adri6336/gpt-voice-conversation-chatbot/README.md

 # gpt3-speech-to-text-chatbot (GPT-3 STTC)

 This is a bot that allows you to have a spoken conversation with GPT-3 using your microphone.
-The tool uses GPT-3's chat preset and handles keeping track of the conversation.
+The tool uses a modified GPT-3 chat preset and handles keeping track of the conversation.
 You can tell GPT-3 something and it will remember what you said for the session and you can also have the bot develop a memory of you over time if you'd like.
 In order to use this tool, you need a valid OpenAI API key.

 The bot requires OpenAI's moderation and GPT-3 apis to be working properly without too much latency.
 You can find the status here: https://status.openai.com/